| |

 drive by Allen King who came from a station in Oklahoma

 City.
-Allen was a native of Sulphur, OK and previously
+Allen was a native of Sulphur, OK (born October

-motorcycle collector, Allen organized a dune buggy club
+A car and motorcycle collector, Allen organized a dune

 King left WPOP to join WOR FM in New York as morning